kim3-sudo/kenyon-hackathon/hackathon.guide.md

 *   Proper seating (see below)
 *   One power strip per table
 *   Wifi (is it fast and reliable? can it connect all of your participants? does it block any ports?)
-*   Projector
-*   A microphone, at least in large rooms
 *   Accessible entrances and wheelchair-friendly seating space (and if there is a stage, check if it is accessible, if applicable)
 *   Gender-neutral, single-occupancy, accessible bathrooms

 (If you are running a large event, also read through [all of the accessibility concerns listed here](http://conference.hopper.org.nz/#environment).)

-### Seating

-Seating requirements are different for hacking and workshops.
-For hacking, you will want a banquet-style setup with large circular tables that seat about 10 people each.
-Rooms in banquet-setup hold the _fewest_ number of people compared to other table/chair arrangements, so take that into account when computing capacity.
-For workshops you will want classroom-style seating, i.e. rectangular tables with chairs on one side.

-### When

-Choose the date of your event carefully.
-Avoid the summer, holidays, and other major events in your field.
-Weekends are hard for people who are attending in their professional capacity.
-Weeknights are hard for parents.

-Ask your venue about permissible start and end times.
-Set times for when you will arrive/leave and for when participants will arrive/leave.
-Plan at least 30 minutes before and after the event for you to set up and tear-down/cleanup.

-Make sure you can get in and that your participants can get in.
-If the building’s front door is locked, make sure you have a key and that you have someone posted at the door to let in participants (you may need a team of people to rotate at the front door throughout the day).

-### Also check...

-Check whether the venue permits you to have food in the room.

-If holding the event outside of business hours, check that the venue will have air conditioning/heating.

-### Budgeting your venue

-Professional venues charge quite a bit of money, so you will need to find something that fits your budget.
-Hopefully you can find some free space with good wifi (your local library, a friend’s company, etc.).

-For a large, one-full-day event in a major city, expect venues to change in the thousands of dollars per day.
-It depends on how much space you need, and there is no rhyme or reason to pricing, but it usually comes out to about $10-$30 per person.

-## Sponsorship

-For large events, you will probably need sponsors to help you cover the costs.

-Sponsors will give you something — cash, space, food, t-shirts — with the expectation that they get something out of their support for your event.
-They might be recruiting/hiring and are looking to scout out your attendees, or they might be marketing a product that they want to promote.

-Think about what you’re willing to give sponsors in return for their support.
-You will certainly thank your sponsors, by name, during your opening and closing session, and you will probably want to tweet your thanks too.
-Beyond that, do you want to give them a time at a podium to speak to your attendees?
-Or a table in the back to show off their stuff?
-It’s up to you, and you have to strike the right balance between bringing in enough sponsorships with not interfering with the goals of your event.

-Figure out your budget — your venue and food costs, especially — first, so you know how much in sponsorships you need.
-But then get started on securing sponsors early.

-## Food

-Ideally you should provide coffee and light fare for breakfast and beverages throughout the day (especially water).
-Food is surprisingly expensive though, so do what you can.

-### What to buy

-If you provide any food, you really _must_ supply vegetarian and dairy-free options because these dietary restrictions are very common.
-Going all-vegetarian isn’t a bad idea.
-After that, give consideration to other restrictions your participants may have (vegan, kosher, gluten-free) and do your best.

-Be responsible with your food.
-Think like a parent.
-Order food that is relatively healthy.
-Avoid heavy foods that make people sleepy (like bread) or ineffective (like alcohol).
-Caffeine and sugar are fine (energy is important), but have real nourishment too..

 ### Budgeting and logistics